ergest/sql_patterns/Book/chap3.md

 - The Concept of Modularity
 - Single Responsibility Principle (SRP)
 - Don't Repeat Yourself Principle (DRY)
-- Self Documenting Code Principle (SDC)
+- Self Documenting Code Principle
+- Move Logic Upstream Principle

 ## The Concept of Modularity
 Every complex system is made up of simple, self contained elements that can be designed, developed and tested independently.
 And that means you can take very complex queries and systematically break them down into much simpler elements.